Vickers Wellington HF450, Galway Bay

 can be read here at this link:

-Stanley had arrived on the Squadron only on the month before
+Stanley had arrived on the Squadron from 15 (P) AFU only the

-the tragic incident.
-He is throughout his service file
+month before the tragic incident.
+He is throughout his

-reported as a disciplined and eager service member.
-He did
+service file reported as a disciplined and eager service member.

-according to S/L Alington wait behind with him and bailed out of
+He did according to S/L Alington wait behind with him and bailed

-the aircraft before him on their second run over the chosen bail
+out of the aircraft before him on their second run over the

 Stanley David Gaudin is buried in the Drumachose (Christ